Governing policy: Performance Appraisal Policy

 The performance management cycle consists of three phases: planning, monitoring and recognizing.

-Phase | Upon hire, job change or transfer | Current employee |
+| Phase | Upon hire, job change or transfer | Current employee |

-Planning | Within the first month of hire, job change or transfer, the supervisor establishes work expectations with new or newly assigned employee. | Immediately upon completing a performance review the supervisor establishes work expectations for the upcoming performance cycle with the employee. |
+| Planning | Within the first month of hire, job change, or transfer, the supervisor establishes work expectations with new or newly assigned employee. | The supervisor establishes work expectations for the upcoming performance cycle with the employee.
+This should take place as soon as practicable upon completing the performance appraisal from the prior performance cycle. |

-Monitoring | The supervisor provides regular feedback to the employee. | The supervisor provides regular feedback to the employee. |
+| Monitoring | The supervisor provides regular feedback to the employee throughout the performance cycle. | The supervisor provides regular feedback to the employee throughout the performance cycle. |

-Recognizing | The supervisor completes an appraisal before the end of any probationary period. | Performance review is conducted during a designated period on an annual basis. |
+| Recognizing | The supervisor completes an appraisal before the end of any probationary period. | Performance appraisal is conducted during a designated period on an annual basis. |

 Step increases